nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find people containing an upcoming appointment
+1. User requests to find people containing an upcoming appointment.
-2. AddressBook shows a list of people
+2. AddressBook retrieves a list of people who have upcoming appointments.
+3. AddressBook shows the list of people to the user.

 **Extensions**
-* 1a.
-Able to set additional date filter, eg only show upcoming appointment in the next `x` days
+* 2a.
+Client name does not exist.
+    * 2a1.
+The system shows an error message.
+      Use case resumes at step 1.
+* 2b.
+The system found more than 1 matching name.
+    * 2b1.
+The system lists all matching clients' name with their ID code and other details for identification.
+    * 2b2.
+User enters the ID code shown from the list.
+      Steps 2b1-2b2 are repeated until the data entered are valid.
+      Use case resumes at step 2.

 ### Non-Functional Requirements